hexbatch/apple-core/core-docs/step-2-attributes/standard-attributes.md

 # System defined items

 names of system defined items do not have the user in front of it and have no dots.
 They do have aliases though.
-These aliases in different languages are hard coded and mapped.
-When the info is seen about the system type, there will be a list of aliases too
+These aliases are in the meta names under the lang codes.

 There is an api to list the system items by type and role: for example list all the system attribute names, and those for identification

+These always have the same hard coded uuids

-# Standard element types
+# Standard element types (base type is standard_type)

-## User Type
+## User Type (standard_type.user)

 Each user type inherits from the same base standard user type which has all the core identification and display attributes.
 When a user is created, a new type is made just for the user.

+## Remote type  (standard_type.remote)
+When a remote has an element type, then it inherits from this and the user type

-##  Group Set Type
+## Group Set Type  (standard_type.group)

 The group-set type has all the core identification and display attributes.
 When a group-set is created, a new type is made